 Gingivitis (inflammation of the gums)

-Gingival bleeding is often a sign of inflammation.
+Gingival bleeding is often a sign of inflammation, the body’s defense reaction to irritation caused by bacteria.
 Inflamed gums are reddish, often slightly swollen and bleed, for instance when you brush your teeth.
 Gingivitis can also cause bad taste in your mouth as well as bad breath.

 Gingivitis is caused by an accumulation of bacteria (plaque) on the gumline or between teeth.
 Sometimes, a piece of food firmly stuck between teeth may also cause gingivitis between individual teeth.